ChaosCodes/ChaosCodes.github.io/source/_posts/Deploy-a-python-demo-in-OpenFaas.md

 > After a try in OpenFaas, here I make a effort to deploy my own function via OpenFaas.

-A few days ago, I play Chinese string up puzzle in QQ with a robot named xiaobing.
+A few days ago, I played Chinese string up puzzle in QQ with a robot named xiaobing.
 An interesting thought came to mind that whether I could write such a function service which can help me figure the next idiom in the puzzle.
-So I get to write my python function.
+So I got to write my python function about the game.